Chronology of the 2009 Honduran constitutional crisis: July 3

 Radio Globo Honduras said that when Zelaya was giving an interview to the radio on Wednesday 1 July, the radio was switched off by military forces.
 There was said also that the military forces are keeping guard on the transmissors of the radio since Sunday 28 June.

 The interim government withdraws from the OAS, saying that there is no longer space for Honduras there.
 New deputy foreign minister Martha Lorena Alvarado said that her government "repudiates" the "unilateral measures" and "unworthy unilateral resolutions".

 The Supreme Court of Honduras has rejected a demand by the Organization of American States to reinstate the ousted President, Manuel Zelaya.
 OAS chief Jose Miguel Insulza was told the court's position was "irreversible" when he met its president for two hours in the capital Tegulcigalpa.
 Danilo Izaguirre, spokesman for the Supreme Court, confirmed that it had rejected the OAS secretary general's demand.
 "Insulza asked Honduras to reinstate Zelaya but the president of the court Jorge Rivera categorically answered that there is an arrest warrant for him", he said.

-Of the 128 National Congress deputies, 19 have refused to recognize Michelletti as the president of Honduras, with 13 Zelaya deputies of the Liberal Party of Honduras and 5 deputies from Democratic Unification Party.
+Of the 128 National Congress deputies, 19 refused to recognize Michelletti as the president of Honduras, with 13 Zelaya deputies of the Liberal Party of Honduras and 5 deputies from Democratic Unification Party.

 Radio America journalist Gabriel Fino Noriega was murdered near La Ceiba.